kgyrtkirk/druid/.github/BENCHMARKING.md

    - Worker uploads artifacts with the prepared directory structure

 2. **Push results job** (runs after all benchmarks complete):
+   - Checks out the benchmark repository using `actions/checkout` with token
+   - Configures git user/email for commits
    - Downloads all benchmark result artifacts
    - Renames files from `{suite-name}.json` to `{commit-sha}.json`
    - Pushes all results to the benchmark repository in one operation